marvin-hansen/typedb-client-go/considerations.md

 backed by a reasonable operational database.
 Speaking of TypeDB's primary application in life science, there is real value to model complex biological data as types and relations.
 Outside this very specialized domain, however, there is little that TypeDB brings to the table while adding a lot of troubles to operations.
-Looking back, it becomes an even greater mystery to me why Vaticle even attempts to reach people outside their primary market.
+Looking back, it becomes an even greater mystery to me why Vaticle even attempts to reach people outside their primary niche.